radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 For simplicity of configuration, servers SHOULD have a similar global flag, which is over-ridden by the more specific per-client flag.

-As RADIUS proxies are now mandated to add Proxy-State to all proxied packets, this flag should be set only when the client is a NAS which cannot be upgraded, and MUST NOT be set in other situations.
+As RADIUS proxies are now mandated to add Messge-Authenticator to all proxied packets, this flag should be set only when the client is a NAS which cannot be upgraded, and MUST NOT be set in other situations.
 Specifically, the flag MUST NOT be set when the client is a proxy,  the “require Message-Authenticator” flag MUST be used instead.

 The recommended behavior for this flag is to not just drop packets which contain Proxy-State, but instead to drop them only if they contain Proxy-State, and also do not contain Message-Authenticator.
 The additional checks allow the server to be more flexible in what packets it accepts, without compromising on security.